View Research Directory

 A research project of the Department of Archaeology.

-The Euphrates valley in Syria is an important area for understanding the agricultural revolution as well as the development of early cities.
-However, large areas of that landscape appear to be missing, and a principal aim of the Land of Carchemish (Syria) project is to reconstruct the Euphrates Valley landscape with a view to understanding long-term trends in settlement.
-The survey is recording surface archaeology as well as prospecting for buried sites that relate to the urbanization of Carchemish and Jerablus Tahtani, as well as to the development of the region during the Neolithic.
-The Project, conducted by T.J.
-Wilkinson (Dept of Archaeology, Durham University) in collaboration with Professor Edgar Peltenburg (Department of Archaeology, University of Edinburgh), is being conducted in collaboration with the Directorate General of Antiquities, Damascus, and is funded by the Council for British Research in the Levant.
+The Euphrates valley in Syria is a key area for understanding the agricultural revolution as well as the development of early cities.
+However, large areas of that landscape appear to be missing, and a principal aim of the Land of Carchemish (Syria) project is to reconstruct the Euphrates Valley and neighbouring landscapes with a view to understanding long-term trends in settlement.
+The survey has been recording surface archaeology as well as prospecting for buried sites that relate to the urbanization of Carchemish and Jerablus Tahtani, as well as to the development of the region since the Neolithic.
+The Project, conducted by Professor Tony Wilkinson (Dept of Archaeology, Durham University) in collaboration with Professor Edgar Peltenburg (Department of Archaeology, University of Edinburgh), is being conducted in collaboration with the Directorate General of Antiquities, Damascus, and is funded by the Council for British Research in the Levant and the British Academy.

 The project builds upon Professor Peltenburg’s Tell Jerablus Tahtani Project as well as the landscape studies of Professor Wilkinson, which have been undertaken along the Euphrates in Syria and Turkey and published in the Series, Oriental Institute Publications.